joshday/OnlineStats.jl/docs/src/parallel.md

 # Parallel Computation

 Two Series can be merged if they track the same OnlineStats.
 This facilitates [embarassingly parallel](https://en.wikipedia.org/wiki/Embarrassingly_parallel) computations.
-In general, `fit!` is a cheaper operation than `merge!` and should be preferred.
+However, `fit!` is in general a cheaper operation than `merge!` and should be preferred.

 ## ExactStat merges